 Jason Coolen, PT Director, Board Liaison

 In her first year of the OTA/PTA program, the President of the NPAA at the time (Sandra Lamb) reached out to Aurélie about joining the NPAA as a Student Representative.
 After some consideration, she said yes; the rest is history.
 She wanted to advocate for PTAs and PTA Students on a national level.
-In addition, Aurélie is involved in community volunteer as a Board Member with Community Living Burlington, and Contact Hamilton.
-She also serves on the Volunteer Executive Committee for Cystic Fibrosis Canada - Hamilton Chapter.

 You can contact Aurélie at firstname.lastname@example.org.

 Alberta & NWT PTA Representative, Newsletter Editor and Education Officer

-You can contact Kirsten at email@example.com.
+You can contact Tracey at email@example.com.

-Atlantic Student Representative
+Atlantic Student Representative and Secretary

 Janelle Walker is the Atlantic Provinces Student Representative and Secretary for the NPAA.
 She is studying at the Eastern College in the PTA / OTA program but is also currently on her first placement.
 She has made a switch from working for years at a bank with a BA.
 She had decided that she needed a big change in her life and career, and so here she is!
 Janelle joined the NPAA because she wanted to be involved fully with her new career, keep up on the latest information and be part of the community.